Hive-Academy/roocode-generator/task-tracking/task-002/implementation-plan.md

 **Estimated effort**: 15 minutes

+---

 ## 6. Testing Strategy

-- Unit tests for AiMagicGenerator and MemoryBankService classes.
+- Unit tests for AiMagicGenerator, MemoryBankService, and enhanced ProjectAnalyzer classes.
-- Integration tests for interaction between ai-magic and memory bank service.
+- Integration tests for interaction between ai-magic, ProjectAnalyzer, and memory bank service.
 - End-to-end tests for generation workflow.
 - Regression tests to ensure no breaking changes.
 - Performance tests to verify no degradation.